 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case, and under the whole-person concept.
-AG $\P$ 2(c).
+AG \P 2(c).
 I have incorporated my comments under Guideline F in my whole-person analysis.
-Some of the factors in AG $\P$ 2(a) were addressed under Guideline F, but some warrant additional comment.
+Some of the factors in AG \P 2(a) were addressed under Guideline F, but some warrant additional comment.

-Applicant submitted no evidence of payments to the SOR creditors or of efforts to resolve his debts.
+Applicant did not submit sufficient evidence to show his financial responsibility.
+Applicant submitted no documentary evidence of payments to the SOR creditors or of efforts to resolve his debts.
 There is insufficient evidence of progress addressing his financial problems.
 The available information is insufficient to establish clear indications that he does not have a current financial problem, or that his financial problems are being resolved, or are under control.
 Applicant failed to establish that he has a track record of financial responsibility.

 Once a concern arises regarding an Applicant's eligibility for a security clearance, there is a strong presumption against the grant or renewal of a security clearance.
 Unmitigated financial considerations concerns lead me to conclude that grant of a security clearance to Applicant is not warranted at this time.
+This decision should not be construed as a determination that Applicant cannot or will not attain the state of reform necessary for award of a security clearance in the future.
+With a track record of behavior consistent with his obligations, he may well be able to demonstrate persuasive evidence of his security clearance worthiness.
 The financial considerations security concerns are not mitigated.